Pointers for Video Applications – Performing Arts Internships

 We ask you to answer: “As a result of this internship, what do you hope will change for the intern and how can the mentor help?”
 Many people told us why the internship opportunity was exciting to them, but we will read that in your written material.

 2. Watch the time limits.

 60 seconds seems short, but it actually allows more than enough time to answer the question.
 Don’t spend half your time, however, introducing yourselves and giving your résumés.
 We can read that in your application.
-Just give your names, and answer the question.
+Just give your first name and answer the question.

 3. Show the relationship between the intern and mentor.

 Both the intern and mentor should speak in the video – it helps us see the relationship more clearly.
 Engage in this question through a conversation.
 Be careful of gimmicks.
 Performing “cute” scenes or just reading your answers took away from our ability to see the relationship.
 Many people did benefit, however, from planning their talking points in advance.